IMSoley/tasawwuf/README.md

 ### Others

+* The Book Of Remembrances [Kitab Al-Adhkar] by Imam Al-Nawawi [[Amazon](https://amzn.to/3by3C7g), [PDF](https://archive.org/download/the-book-of-remembrances-kitab-al-adhkar/The%20Book%20Of%20Remembrances%20%5BKitab%20Al-Adhkar%5D.pdf)]
+* Virtues of The Prayers for Forgiveness by Imam Hasan al-Basri [[Amazon](https://amzn.to/2ZXHlKR), [PDF](http://www.zawiyah.org/zawiyah/PDFs/Prayers%20For%20Forgiveness.pdf)]
+* The Life, Personality and Writings of al-Junayd [[Amazon](https://amzn.to/3bEBJKW), [PDF](https://archive.org/download/TheLifePersonalityAndWritingsOfAlJunaydDrHAbdelKader/The-Life-Personality-and-Writings-of-Al-Junayd-Dr-H-Abdel-Kader.pdf)]
+* The Purification of the Soul by Ahmad Farid [[Amazon](https://amzn.to/2ZHffmV), [PDF](https://www.missionislam.com/knowledge/books/PurificationOfTheSoul.pdf)]
 * The History of Hayy Ibn Yaqzan [[PDF](http://www.muslimphilosophy.com/books/hayy.pdf)]
 * Inner Secrets of the Path by Sayyid Haydar Amuli [[Amazon](https://amzn.to/3bmUMcb), [PDF](http://www.tasavof.ir/books/download/english/seyed-heydar-amoli-en/inner-secrets-of-the-path.pdf)]
 * The Reconstruction of Religious Thought in Islam by Sir Muhammad Iqbal [[Amazon](https://amzn.to/37vkwSJ), [PDF](http://www.archipress.org/docs/pdf/iqbalreconstruction.pdf)]